-Send a Writing Sample for Handwriting Review
+Send a Handwriting Sample for Guided Review

 Sending a sample often makes it easier to see what is already working, what needs attention first, and what the right next step may be.